BigBadJonnyT/Getting-and-Cleaning-Data---Assignment/CodeBook.md

 ##### complete_data

-A table containing all rows of data for all data sets.
+A table containing all rows of data contained in the train_complete and test_complete tables.
 The columns kept are those listed in the required_fields variable.

 ##### tidy_data